Heat transfer coefficient

 The heat transfer coefficient is the reciprocal of thermal insulance.
 This is used for building materials (R-value) and for clothing insulation.

 There are numerous methods for calculating the heat transfer coefficient in different heat transfer modes, different fluids, flow regimes, and under different thermohydraulic conditions.
 Often it can be estimated by dividing the thermal conductivity of the convection fluid by a length scale.
 The heat transfer coefficient is often calculated from the Nusselt number (a dimensionless number).
 There are also online calculators available specifically for Heat-transfer fluid applications.
 Experimental assessment of the heat transfer coefficient poses some challenges especially when small fluxes are to be measured (e.g. < 0.2 W/cm^{2}).

 Composition

 A simple method for determining an overall heat transfer coefficient that is useful to find the heat transfer between simple elements such as walls in buildings or across heat exchangers is shown below.
-Note that this method only accounts for conduction within materials, it does not take into account heat transfer through methods such as radiation.
+This method most readily accounts for conduction and convection.
+Effects of radiation can be similarly estimated, but introduce non-linear temperature dependence.
 The method is as follows: